junsulee75/cloud/docs/minikube.md

 - While creating a secret, the next value must be base64 encoded
 - You can create a secret.
 When using `kubectl create secret` this is happening automatically.

-- From Pods, Secrets are used in the wau that ConfigMaps are used.
+- From Pods, Secrets are used in the way that ConfigMaps are used.
 - Mounted as volumes
 - Imported as variables.